Our Board of Directors

 Ariel graduated from James Madison University, and he received his Master of Arts in Legislative Affairs from the George Washington University, as well as his law degree from The Catholic University of America, Columbus School of Law.

-He earned a B.S. in early childhood education, an M.A., and a Ph.D. in public health from The University of Alabama in Tuscaloosa, AL.
+He earned a B.S. in early childhood education and an M.A. and Ph.D. in public health from the University of Alabama.

 Meredith first became an advocate for maternal mental health after one of her closest friends experienced postpartum psychosis and lost her life in 2015.